-The projects we work with are set up as Societies and raise all or part of their capital through community share offers.
+The projects we work with are set up as Societies and raise all or part of their capital through community share or bond offers.

 The terms of membership are different for each Society, and are set out in a Share Offer Document, so the information given here is a general guide only.
 Society shares are a long-term investment, often offering steady returns.

 Societies are a legal form, registered with the Financial Conduct Authority (just as Companies are registered with Companies House).
 Community Energy projects carrying out share offers are almost all Societies.
 You can check the registered status of Societies here.
 Societies can be Co-operative Societies or Community Benefit Societies and are governed by Rules, which are generally available from the FCA Portal along with annual returns and accounts.

 Societies generally aim for a wide membership, and often prioritise local applicants.
 The members are not just there to provide capital – when you join you become a member of the Society with full voting rights.
 You get one vote irrespective of the amount you subscribe for shares, and you can stand for the Society’s Board if you wish.